The Sanditon Review by Alison Jane Reid

 Denham families very soon.
 We demand two more happy endings.
 One for Charlotte

 The Sanditon Review Copyright Alison Jane Reid November 2019.

 Watch Sanditon on the ITV Hub at www.itv.com

 Images courtesy of ITV Press Office.

 Love reading Alison Jane Reid’s long-form entertainment reviews?
-Please support quality independent journalism by supporting our crowdfunding campaign and becoming a subscriber for many more inspirational features and live magazine shows.
+Please support quality independent journalism by signing up for our journalism features and interview feed.
+You can choose to become a paid or free member of our people-powered magazine.
+Like the Guardian, we really on readers who understand the value of a quality press and pay for our journalism.
+Become part of our family and get involved in our community for many more inspirational features and live magazine shows.
 Then read this one – A Merlinesque Love Letter to The Durrells

 Support our crowdfunding campaign and become a subscriber today!
 Help us get to £2,500 so that AJ can get match-funded by the Nat West Bank for talented female entrepreneurs.